 Join over 28,000 others and obtain your HCPL library card!
 Anyone may use the Library collection while at any of our branches, but a library card is required for borrowing privileges of materials.

-An adult may get a resident or non-resident card, and children 5 – 14 may get either card with permission from their parents or legal guardians.
+An adult may get a resident or non-resident card, and children 5 – 17 may get either card with permission from their parents, legal guardians, or caregiver.
 Children must have their applications signed by their parents or legal guardians before they will receive their cards.
 Library cards may be obtained at any of our branches.
 After applying for a card in full, wallet card and key fob card will be immediately issued.

 There are several options for those who would like to borrow materials:

 Please be prepared to supply the information outlined below.

 Harrison County Public Library cards are free to all Harrison County residents and property tax payers.
 It is necessary to verify a resident’s address in order to issue a library card.
 To register or renew a library card, residents are required to provide one of the following:

 - A valid Indiana driver’s license or other form of state-issued identification card with photo and current address;

 - A photo ID with a document establishing a current Harrison County address such as a piece of delivered mail (with the envelope postmarked within the past 90 days) which could include a bill or letter and a Social Security card;

 - If the address on the photo ID is incorrect, a Social Security card and a piece of delivered mail (with the envelope postmarked within the past 90 days) such as a bill or letter may be accepted;

 - A photo ID and proof of property ownership in Harrison County (a current tax bill) with an Indiana driver’s license number or a Social Security card.